jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **secured arrangement** ,—
     (a) in the financial arrangements rules, and in the definitions of security arrangement and security payment, means an arrangement whose non-performance is secured against by a financial arrangement:
     (b) is defined in section EZ 48 (Definitions) for the purposes of the old financial arrangements rules
+  - **securitisation entity** means—
+    (a) a securitisation entity as defined for or in the OECD’s publication Tax Challenges Arising from the Digitalisation of the Economy – Consolidated Commentary to the Global Anti-Base Erosion Model Rules or any replacement:
+    (b) a securitisation trust:
+    (c) a debt funding special purpose vehicle
   - **securitisation trust** , for an income year, means a trust that, from the establishment of the trust to the end of the relevant income year, only has one beneficiary and that beneficiary is a company, and at all times during the income year—
     (a) operates to do 1 or more of the following:
       (i) guarantee liabilities of a financial institution (person A), who transferred some or all of their assets to the trust: